blunamac/BLM_Portfolio/Final_Part_Two.md

 **interview script** <br />
 *Hey,
 My name is Brenda Luna Macedo.
 I am a second year MSPPM student here at Heinz.
 We’ve probably ran into each other while eating lunch and doing homework in the study rooms here around the corner.
 I was wondering if I could tell you a story through pictures and perhaps get some feedback?
 We could do this while you eat if you’d like.
-This is for a class of mine and shouldn’t take more than 10 minutes of your time.
+This is for a class of mine and shouldn’t take more than 10 minutes of your time.  <br />
--tell story-
+-tell story- <br />
-How compelling was my story telling and where could there be room for improvement in terms of the narrated portion?
-How understandable would you rate the images?
+How compelling was my story telling and where could there be room for improvement in terms of the narrated portion? <br /> How understandable would you rate the images?
 Was there any that stood out for good or bad reasons?
-Please provide details.
+Please provide details. <br />
-Were the captions of the images helpful or in need of revision for clarity?
-Did the order of the story make sense or is there room for reworking?*
+Were the captions of the images helpful or in need of revision for clarity? <br /> Did the order of the story make sense or is there room for reworking?* <br />

 ### Findings:
 How compelling was my story telling and where could there be room for improvement in terms of the narrated portion?
 Person 1:  Did not know anything about my topic before speaking.
 Work on transitions.
 Compelling, but tie it together so people like him can follow.
 Person 2: Speak slower.
 My interest in the topic makes her interested.
 Try having notes on hand or practice your flow better.
 Story is interesting.
 Person 3: This person was confused and needed for me to go through it again.
 They got it the second time.
 Interesting story, but needs work in delivery because there are international students who don’t know U.S.  <br />

 How understandable would you rate the images?
 Was there any that stood out for good or bad reasons?
 Please provide details.
 Person 1: Once done, they will be good.
 They help with the story.
 Unpaid labor needs more to understand it better.
 Hispanic share of undocumented immigrants stood out.
 Person 2: Projected population growth is good.
 Are numbers right?
 Unpaid labor could be better to understand.
 Looks like people are being sold for a bag of money.
 The fact it wants to show is compelling.
 Person 3: Clearer second time around because needed to understand context.
 Liked the density map.
 Maybe explain why people live in those states.
 Trouble understanding the unpaid labor hours one.
 Picture is not clear to quickly understand. <br />

 Were the captions of the images helpful or in need of revision for clarity?
 Person 1: Unpaid labor.
 Fine tune it by changing words to visual.
 Person 2: Projected population, explain the percentages.
 Unpaid labor image, maybe more text can help.
 Person 3: Hispanics from where?
 This can help people understand what Hispanic means.
 Work on unpaid labor and write in a sentence for density map. <br />

 Did the order of the story make sense or is there room for reworking?
 Person 1: Order is fine.
 Person 2: Placing projected population growth at the end can make everything before it even more shocking, but ok the way it is now.